gabeguio/stock-sage/README.md

 ## Overview

 Stock Sage is a dashboard for investors to access historical pricing data using AlphaAdvantage’s public API.
-Queries may be saved to a list for referencing in the future.
+Queries may be saved to a list for reference in the future.
 For each query, an investor will add a name for the query, and an opportunity to add notes for documenting their thoughts about a data response.
 These notes will be accessible from a list of queries from the API.
 Investors will also be able to review their recent queries if they feel like going back to review and save a query.

 ## Technologies